greglan/greglan.github.io/pages/security/reversing/anti-disassembly.md

     DWORD handler;
 }
 ```
 * FS segment register used to access the Thread Environment Block (TEB).
   First structure in the TEB: Thread Information Block (TIB).
   First element of the TIB: pointer to the SEH chain
 * Add a record at the top of the chain
 ```nasm
 push ExceptionHandler
 push fs:[0]
 mov fs:[0], esp
 ```
-* Remove custom handler: need to remove two handler because one is automatically added
+* Remove custom handler: need to remove two handler because one is automatically added by the OS
 ```nasm
 mov esp, [esp+8]
 mov eax, fs:[0]